anarojoecheburua/Birdcall-Prediction--Denoising-Fragmentation/README.md

 This is my transformation approach to fragmentation; to fragment the audio files and to create new audio files coming from this fragmentation in order to reduce them in size but keeping the same valuable information.<br/>

 Let F be the space of fragmented data.
-Our fragmentation can be understood as the function *f : A ⟶ F, audioOriginal ↦ audioFragmented* that transforms bird audio files into shorter audio files containing the characteristic bird calls for each audio files.<br/>
+Our fragmentation can be understood as the function <br/> *f : A ⟶ F, audioOriginal ↦ audioFragmented*.<br/>
+that transforms bird audio files into shorter audio files containing the characteristic bird calls for each audio files.<br/>

-The final algorithm applies the fragmentation to the de-noised data, i.e, I am considering:.<br/>
+The final algorithm applies the fragmentation to the de-noised data, i.e, I am considering:<br/>
 *f|D2 : D2 ⟶ F, audioDenoised ↦ audioFragmented*